JhanXXX/JhanXXX.github.io/_pages/about.md

 ## About Me

 I'm pursuing my Master's degree in Transport and Geoinformation Technology at KTH Royal Institute of Technology.
-I completed my Bachelor's degree in Civil Engineering (track: Geotechnical Engineering) at Tongji University, where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
+I completed my Bachelor's degree in [Civil Engineering](https://civileng.tongji.edu.cn/civilengen/main.htm) (track: Geotechnical Engineering) at [Tongji University](https://en.wikipedia.org/wiki/Tongji_University), where I also undertook a one-year German language program and completed a minor in Artificial Intelligence.
 Outside of academics, I'm also a dancer with experience in choreography and freestyle battles.

-I'm actively seeking opportunities to contribute to exciting and challenging research projects related to transportation or geoinformatics as a full-time PhD student/Research Engineer.
+I'm actively seeking opportunities to contribute to exciting and challenging research projects related to transportation or geoinformatics as a PhD student/Research Engineer.

 ## Education

 - **KTH Royal Institute of Technology** (Aug 2024 - Jun 2026)

-  Master's Student in Transport and Geoinformation Technology; KTH Scholarship Awardee (2-Year).
+  Master's Student in Transport and Geoinformation Technology; KTH Scholarship Awardee.

 - **Tongji University** (Sep 2019 - Jul 2024)